ABHISHEK4227/PC_CONTROL/README.md

 Procedure:
 1->Install The Android app
-2->Enter the LOCAL IP address of your computer 3->start the server(java class file) on your computer 4->Use the TouchPad and the buttons to control your computer
+2->Enter the LOCAL IP address of your computer
+3->Run the server(java class file) on your computer